stafyniaksacha/poc-metalsmith/src/guide/quickstart/index.md

 layout: full.html
 algolia: true
 title: Getting started
+description: learn kuzzle in a few steps
+order: 0
 ---

 # Getting started

 In this tutorial you will learn in a few steps how to **launch** Kuzzle and how to interact with it by **persisting data** and **being notified** when data is updated.

+---

 ## Running Kuzzle